jlesage/docker-handbrake/README.md

   - `/watch5`

 This is useful in scenarios where videos need to be converted by different presets.
+For example, one could use a watch folder for movies and another watch folder for TV shows, both having different encoding quality requirements.

-Settings associated to a particular watch folder can be overrided by adding its index to the corresponding environment variable name.
+By default, additional watch folders inherits the same settings has the main one (`/watch`).
+A setting for a particular watch folder can be overrided by adding its index to the corresponding environment variable name.

-For example, to set the preset of `/watch2`, one would define the environment variable `AUTOMATED_CONVERSION_PRESET_2`.  `AUTOMATED_CONVERSION_PRESET_3` would be used for `/watch3`, and so on.
+For example, to set the HandBrake preset used to convert videos in `/watch2`, the environment variable `AUTOMATED_CONVERSION_PRESET_2` is used.
+`AUTOMATED_CONVERSION_PRESET_3` is used for `/watch3`, and so on.

+All settings related to the automatic video converter can be overrided for each additional watch folder:
+  - `AUTOMATED_CONVERSION_PRESET`
+  - `AUTOMATED_CONVERSION_FORMAT`
+  - `AUTOMATED_CONVERSION_SOURCE_STABLE_TIME`
+  - `AUTOMATED_CONVERSION_SOURCE_MIN_DURATION`
+  - `AUTOMATED_CONVERSION_OUTPUT_SUBDIR`
+  - `AUTOMATED_CONVERSION_KEEP_SOURCE`

 ### Video Discs